dariober/ASCIIGenome/docs/commandHelp.rst

 * :code:`getSamTag(<tag>)` Return the value of the given sam tag.
 A record is filtered out if the tag is not found.
 This function is usually meaningless on non-sam records where sam tags are not present.

 * Column headers.
 The following variables are replaced by the appropriate column indexes, so they can be used to easily select columns.
-Make sure the track types are selected to be compatible with the headers (see examples).
+Make sure the track types are selected to be compatible with the headers.

 - bam tracks::